-Our primary sources of liquidity are net cash provided by operating activities and borrowings and availability under our Credit Facilities.
-Historically, we have funded our capital expenditures and working capital requirements with internally generated cash on hand.
+Our primary sources of liquidity are net cash provided by operating activities and borrowings and availability under our First Lien Credit Agreement.
+Historically, we have funded our capital expenditures and working capital requirements with internally generated cash on hand and most recently through our initial public offering of our common stock in June 2019.
 We also have a \$100.0 million revolving credit facility available under our First Lien Credit Agreement described below.
 Our primary cash needs are for capital expenditures, working capital and to meet debt service requirements.
-As of March 30, 2019, we did not have any outstanding borrowings under the revolving credit facility available under our First Lien Credit Agreement.
-As of such date we had outstanding letters of credit of \$3.4 million under that revolving credit facility with \$96.6 million available to be borrowed thereunder, and \$19.6 million of cash and cash equivalents on hand.
+As of June 29, 2019, we did not have any outstanding borrowings under the revolving credit facility available under our First Lien Credit Agreement.
+As of such date we had outstanding letters of credit of \$3.6 million under that revolving credit facility with \$96.4 million available to be borrowed thereunder, and \$18.7 million of cash and cash equivalents on hand.